nunomourinho/forensicVmAutopsyUserManual/docs/user/getting_started.rst

 Navigating the Interface
 ------------------------

-Your first step is to run the ForensicVM Client Plugin in Autopsy Software.
+Your first step is to run the :term:`ForensicVM Client Plugin` in Autopsy Software.
 The main interface will open.
-Manage this by right-clicking the datasource and choosing "Run Ingest Modules".
+Manage this by right-clicking the datasource and choosing "Run :term:`Ingest Modules`".
 After this, the Forensic Client Plugin main program interface will open.

 .. raw:: latex